MultiSafepay/docs/api/gettoken.md

 2. Under **Path params**, enter your customer reference and token ID.
 3. Click **Try it!**

-:warning: Never use a live API key or real customer details!
+❗️ Never use a live API key or real customer details!